Chaim Pinchas Scheinberg: Early years

-Chaim Pinchas Scheinberg was born in Ostrov, Poland, the second son of Rabbi Yaakov Yitzchok Scheinberg and Yuspa (Yosefa) Tamback.
-He was born in his father's absence, as earlier that year, his father had left his wife and firstborn son Avraham Nosson to go to America to avoid conscription into the Polish army.
-Unable to work on the Jewish Sabbath, Scheinberg's father wasn't able to send the necessary funds to have his wife and son come to America.
-With the outbreak of World War I in 1914, the family lost contact.
-By 1919, Scheinberg's father had saved enough money to open his own tailor shop and brought his wife and children to America.
+Scheinberg was born in Ostrov, Poland, the second son of Rabbi Yaakov Yitzchok Scheinberg and Yuspa (Yosefa) Tamback.
+Earlier that year his father had gone to America to avoid conscription into the Polish army and with the outbreak of World War I in 1914, the family lost contact.
+By 1919, Scheinberg's father had saved enough money to open his own tailor shop and pay for his wife and children to come to America.

-At age 9, Scheinberg moved with his family into a small apartment on the Lower East Side, where his mother gave birth to twins, Shmuel and Chana Baila.
-After briefly attending public school, Scheinberg enrolled in the Rabbi Jacob Joseph School (RJJ), where he studied until age 14.
-At that time, Yaakov Yosef Herman, who influenced promising young Jewish men in New York City to advance in their Torah learning, encouraged him to transfer to Rabbi Yehuda Levenberg's Beis Medrash LeRabbonim yeshiva in New Haven, Connecticut, where no secular subjects were taught.
-Herman also decided that the youth would make a good husband for his third daughter, Bessie, who was then only 12 years old.
-By the time Scheinberg left the yeshiva at the age of sixteen and a half, he was regarded as a diligent student and had completed the entire Talmud.
+At age 9 he moved with his family to an apartment on the Lower East Side.
+After briefly attending public school, Scheinberg enrolled in the Rabbi Jacob Joseph School where he studied until he was 14, when Yaakov Yosef Herman encouraged him to go to Rabbi Yehuda Levenberg's Beis Medrash LeRabbonim yeshiva in New Haven, Connecticut, where no secular subjects were taught.
+Herman also wanted Scheinberg to marry his daughter, Bessie, who was then only 12 years old.
+Scheinberg left the yeshiva at the age of sixteen and a half, having studied the entire Talmud.

-At age 17 Scheinberg progressed to Rabbi Isaac Elchanan Theological Seminary (RIETS).
-There he studied under Rabbis Shlomo Polachek (known as the "Meitcheter Ilui") and Moshe Soloveichik.
-His learning partners included Rabbis Avigdor Miller, Moshe Bick, Mordechai Gifter, Shachne Zohn, boruch kaplin, and Nosson Meir Wachtfogel, future leaders of American Torah Jewry.
+At age 17 Scheinberg went to Rabbi Isaac Elchanan Theological Seminary where he studied under rabbis Shlomo Polachek and Moshe Soloveichik.

-When Scheinberg was 19, Herman suggested the match with his 17-year-old daughter Bessie and the Scheinbergs agreed.
-Rabbi Boruch Ber Leibowitz, who was a guest at the Herman home at that time, wrote out the engagement contract.
-At his mother's suggestion, Scheinberg studied for rabbinic ordination in the months before his wedding.
-He was ordained by Rabbi Moshe Soloveitchik, Rabbi Dr. Bernard Revel, and other rabbis of the yeshiva before his wedding ceremony.
+When Scheinberg was 19 Herman suggested Scheinberg marry his 17-year-old daughter Bessie and the Scheinbergs agreed.
+Scheinberg received rabbinic ordination before his wedding.